It’s normal for anyone who has been diagnosed with cancer to experience a mix of emotions and want to know more about their condition.

 - Patient support professionals

-“Your cancer care team works collaboratively, sharing information and coordinating your care throughout your journey,” says Thomas Buchholz, MD, medical director of Scripps MD Anderson Cancer Center and a radiation oncologist with Scripps Clinic.
-“No one practitioner, no matter how skilled they are can win the war against cancer by themselves.
-It takes a team approach.”
+“Your cancer care team works collaboratively, sharing information and coordinating your care throughout your journey,” says Thomas Buchholz, MD, medical director at Scripps Cancer Center and a radiation oncologist at Scripps Clinic.
+“Patient care takes and entire team that includes not only medical specialists, but also nonmedical professionals.”

 Asking questions is an important part of your cancer journey.